 Moses is active in the community and serves on a number of boards.
 He currently serves as President of the San Joaquin County Bar Association, where he spearheaded the Association’s efforts to establish a free legal clinic to serve the needs of the greater community.
-Moses serves on the Board of Directors of the Library and Literacy Foundation of San Joaquin County, and has played an integral part in guiding the local Little Free Libraries movement to establish 100 neighborhood book exchanges in Stockton.
-He also serves on the Advisory Board for the Tiger Elementary School Mentoring Project.
+Moses serves on the Board of Directors of the Library and Literacy Foundation of San Joaquin County, and co-founded the local Little Free Libraries movement to establish 100 neighborhood book exchanges in Stockton.
+He also serves on the Advisory Board for the Tiger Elementary School Mentoring Project and University of the Pacific’s Beyond Our Gates Coalition, working to improve childhood literacy in the region.